kaievns/the-log/posts/lead/burndown-cliff.md

 doesn't persist over time.

-The **triangle** pattern usually means the team does what it supposed to, just leave them do their work.
+The **triangle** pattern usually means the team does what it supposed to, just leave them to do their work.
 Keep in mind that triangles are never perfect, they often have small cliffs or plateaus in the last quarter of the graph, that's perfectly normal.